 (overlapping) DRE: Okay.
 Alright.
 Who do we wanna talk to?
 AUSTIN: Alright.
 Sorry, I'm sorry, Lem.
 What's up.
 Lem was talking, I kept cutting him off.
 What's up, Jack?

 JACK: Mysterious sculpture, made by suddenly evil religious dude, of a very very old symbol, that came alive when Hadrian kind of asked for a manifestation of his god, that thing animated.
 Then we've got Gregalos talking about some people stopping a thing with the very best of intentions.
-And we've got Lucius feeling weird about things that he made, and saying that he follows Samothes in a way that you can't even being to yet.
+And we've got Lucius feeling weird about things that he made, and saying that he follows Samothes in a way that you can't even begin to yet.
 Samothes is a sun god.
 Midway through this, snow has mysteriously started falling for the first time in Velas, as a man has been killed with a weapon specifically designed to inhibit magical activity.
 AND, he was serving underneath Fantasmo, a guy who was really quick to pick up a mysterious old book in a tower, the first time we saw it.
 That's what interesting to me at the moment, but where we go from that, I have absolutely no idea whatsoever.

 ART: Oh, I thought you were building to something.